 The results from our survey experiments are illustrated in Figure 1.
 We find no measurable effect of candidate race/ethnicity or gender on candidate choice behavior among either donors or the public.
 By contrast, the effects of candidate partisanship are substantial.
-Among Democrats, shifting a candidate's partisanship from Republican (the baseline) to Democrat increases the like-lihood of selection by 10% points among donors (SE = 0.0107) and 15% points among the public (SE = 0.0130).
+Among Democrats, shifting a candidate's partisanship from Republican (the baseline) to Democrat increases the likelihood of selection by 10% points among donors (SE = 0.0107) and 15% points among the public (SE = 0.0130).
 Both estimates are statistically significant, as is the difference; the public leans on candidate partisanship more heavily than the donors.
 Across the aisle, the effect of candidate partisanship is similar among Republicans, although the difference in magnitude between the public and donors falls shy of statistical significance.
 Still, GOP donors and the public are 12% points (SE = 0.0236) and 17% points (SE = 0.0146), respectively, more likely to vote for a Republican relative to a Democrat.

 The next two items test the effects of economic and social policy positions (taxes and racial discrimination) on candidate support.
 On taxes, moving from a less progressive to a more progressive stance increases Democrats' likelihood of supporting a candidate among both the public and donors (by 13% points and 15% points, respectively; SEs = 0.0153, 0.0121).
 For Republicans, more economically progressive candidates are 10% points (SE = 0.0171) less likely to be selected in the public sample and 26% points less likely to be selected (SE = 0.0285) by donors, the largest effect we observe.
 The effects of candidate social policy positions are similar between donors and the public.
-Moving from a more conservative to a more liberal stance on racial discrimination increases the probability of Democratic support by 14% points (SE = 0.0123) among the public and 15% points (SE = 0.0161) among the public and 8% points (SE = 0.0228) among donors.8
+Moving from a more conservative to a more liberal stance on racial discrimination increases the probability of Democratic support by 14% points (SE = 0.0123) among the public and 15% points (SE = 0.0161) among donors, and decreases the probability of Republican support by 6% points (SE = 0.0161) among the public and 8% points (SE = 0.0228) among donors.

 We are most interested, however, in the effect of democratic norm violations on candidate support.
-Encouragingly, for judicial deference, impartial investigations, and willingness to compromise, we do not observe partisan splits like those described above.
-Each partisan and constituency group is more supportive of candidates who uphold these democratic principles and penalizes those who betray them.
+Encouragingly, for judicial deference, impartial investigations, and willingness to compro-

-8Although our experiments included fewer specific policy positions than Broockman and Malhotra (2018), the pattern we find matches theirs in that Republican donors are to the right of party identifiers and Democratic donors are to the left, particularly if we consider the voter ID finding described below to measure a policy preference.
+&lt;sup>8Although our experiments included fewer specific policy positions than Broockman and Malhotra (2018), the pattern we find matches theirs in that Republican donors are to the right of party identifiers and Democratic donors are to the left, particularly if we consider the voter ID finding described below to measure a policy preference.